“Our Voices Together Can’t Be Silenced”

 To replace the Communications Decency Act, Congress passed the Child Online Protection Act of 1998, which threatened prison and fines for anyone caught placing material that is “harmful to minors” on a Web site available to children under the age of seventeen.
 The law became the focus of a legal battle for more than a decade until it died a quiet death in 2009 when the Supreme Court declined to review yet another appeal.
 During the legal battle, most courts were uncomfortable with the broad language of the law.
 In addition to the vagueness of the phrase “harmful to minors” is the problem that the law applied local community standards to the Internet.
 Most federal judges and Supreme Court justices were concerned that the law allowed any community—even the most rural and conservative—to define the content of the Internet for everyone in the country.
 In distinction to this legal morass, the Supreme Court firmly established in 1982 that bans on child pornography are constitutional, so long as the material in question depicted an actual—as opposed to a virtual—child.
 (5)

 Another controversial area of free speech case law surrounds symbolic speech, which we define as nonverbal or nonwritten behavior or symbols that convey a political viewpoint.
 Since the 1930s, the Court has recognized the right of Americans to engage in symbolic speech.
 In Stromberg v.
-California (1931) the Court struck down a California law that banned displays of red flags targeted at Socialists and Communists.
+California (1931) the Court struck down a California law that banned displays of red flags that were symbols of socialist and Communist organizations.
 Later, during the Vietnam War, the Court confronted the issue of symbolic speech again when students in Iowa protested the war by wearing black armbands to school.
 The students were peaceful and did not disrupt classes, but the school board had banned the wearing of armbands in an effort to head-off the students’ protest.
 Several students–including Mary Beth Tinker–sued when they were suspended for wearing the armbands, and the Court ruled in Tinker v.
 Des Moines School District (1969) that such peaceful symbolic speech was protected even for minors.
 Another aspect of symbolic speech concerns flag burning.
 At the 1984 Republican National Convention in Dallas, Texas, Gregory Johnson was arrested for burning a U.S. flag while making a speech condemning the Reagan administration.
 He filed suit, claiming his freedom of speech was violated.
 In a narrow 5-4 decision, the Supreme Court agreed with Johnson in Texas v.
 Johnson (1989) and ruled that flag burning is protected by the First Amendment as a form of symbolic speech.
 Congress repeatedly tried to overturn this decision by passing a Constitutional amendment but came just short of having sufficient votes to do so.

 Two Considerations with Respect to News Outlets

-This is a good opportunity to make ourselves aware of two important considerations regarding the news outlets’ First Amendment rights.
+This is a good opportunity to make ourselves aware of two important considerations regarding the First Amendment rights of news organizations.
 The Court has interpreted freedom of the press to mean that government should not be able to engage in what is known as prior restraint, which is when the government prevents publication of something that it finds to be objectionable or illegal.
 The most famous case involving this principle was New York Times v.
 United States (1971).
 During the Vietnam War, Daniel Ellsberg stole a copy of a secret history of America’s involvement in that conflict.
 As an employee of the Rand Corporation, Ellsberg had participated in producing this secret report for the Secretary of Defense.
 Ellsberg gave it to Neil Sheehan, a reporter for the New York Times, which began to print the report in installments, collectively called The Pentagon Papers.
 It was explosive, because it revealed the extent of the morass in Vietnam, important decisions along the way, and the considerable degree to which the American people were deceived by the government.
 Even though most of the deception had occurred under Democratic administrations, Republican President Richard Nixon wanted The Pentagon Papers suppressed.
 The government got a federal court to issue an order to the New York Times to desist from further publication, arguing that publication violated the Espionage Act’s prohibition against willfully communicating information it “knew or had reason to believe. . . could be used to the injury of the United States. . . to persons not entitled to receive such information.”
 In a 6-3 decision, the Court ruled that the government had not met its “heavy burden of showing justification” for prior restraint of The Pentagon Papers.
 (6)

 Another important aspect of constitutional interpretation that affects news outlets has to do with the confidentiality of journalists’ sources.
 Journalists often obtain information from sources who wish to be anonymous, but governments are often interested in knowing the names of those sources in case they have violated any laws in revealing the information or in the course of their duties.
-Sadly, government officials’ desire to know the names of journalistic sources is sometimes because they want to discredit them or endanger their lives—witness the fervor over revealing the whistleblower’s name during President Trump’s impeachment.
+Sadly, government officials’ desire to know the names of journalistic sources is sometimes because they want to discredit them or endanger their lives—witness the furor over revealing the whistleblower’s name during President Trump’s first impeachment.
 Many states have shield laws that protect journalists from having to reveal their sources, but the federal government does not.
 In 2005, New York Times reporter Judith Miller was jailed by a federal court for eighty-five days for refusing to reveal her sources in a story about the Bush Administration, which revealed the name of CIA operative Valerie Plame.
 (7)